What I learnt this month: February 2025

 Potential Side Projects to pursue in March

-Beg,plead,cajole or beat myself into starting work on the
+1. Beg,plead,cajole or beat myself into starting work on the nsync in Rust project.

-TODO: Learn how hooks like useState’s are implemented and figure out How react works
+2. TODO: Learn how hooks like useState’s are implemented

 Interesting blog posts and sites

-- Are you interested in designing lenes ?
-Read this article !
+4. Are you interested in designing lenses ?
+Read this fantastic article !